samdravitzki/samdravitzki/README.md

 - [ ] Add linter
 - [ ] Automate linting in the CI
 - [x] Add formatter
+- [ ] Mobile friendly
+- [ ] Contact form to give feedback on each app
 - [ ] Look into introducing a dependency updating bot into the repository
 - [ ] Integrate GitHub code spaces to make development on this more portable
 - [ ] Implement more extensible approach to adding new games to the site